Giving Circles

 Why Agroecology?

 Agroecology is more than just a sustainable farming method.
-Its about thriving—holistically addressing food insecurity, climate mitigation and adaptation, and economic resilience.
-Like renewable energy, whose benefits go far beyond power generation to include economic transformation, environmental health, and equity, agroecology’s impact is multidimensional.
+It’s a strategy to address food insecurity, climate mitigation and adaptation, and economic resilience.
+Like renewable energy, whose benefits go far beyond power generation to include economic transformation, environmental health, and equity, agroecology’s impact is multidimensional, such as:

 - Human health improves with nutritious, chemical-free food